 Salma Al Atassi (accounts manager) is a Syrian born feminist activist currently residing in Toronto.
 She has a worked in community-based political and cultural organizing since 2008.
 She was a collective member and co-designer of AQSAZine a grassroots zine for young Muslim women and trans youth that addressed issues of gender based violence, migration, ancestry, resistance, and healing through art and poetry.
 She is currently working on using creative expression to create solidarity networking amongst community members and activists with Syrian revolutionaries.
 Over the past year, she has developed a strong interest in gaining knowledge of traditional and ancestral healing practices with a strong community emphasis in order to create more holistic approaches to dealing with grief, loss, and trauma.
 She is working on a long term goal of gaining a Masters of Social Work and a Clinical Herbalist degree.

 For over 10 years Derek Hogue (preferred contract web developer) has been designing and developing websites for radical publishers, artists and musicians, and non-profit advocacy organizations across Canada and beyond.
-Working out of the Albert Street Automomous Zone Coop in the often-frozen flatlands of Winnipeg, MB, Derek cut his teeth in design and programming as a long-time collective member at G7 Welcoming Committee Records (where he still minds the house).
 An HTML and CSS expert, he is also an experienced PHP developer, and deeply-versed in both the ExpressionEngine and WordPress content-management platforms.
 His free, open-source GigPress WordPress plugin has been highly-lauded, and has become an essential tool used by musicians and artists the world-over; and his custom ExpressionEngine add-ons have won numerous awards and nominations.